Nikhil-198/Data-Analytics-Projects/Excel Project/README.md

-Below is a refined version of your project details formatted for a README file.
-The link positions have been preserved so you can easily replace them later.

----

 # Excel Reporting Project

 This project focuses on creating dynamic and insightful reports in Excel, covering both Sales and Finance analytics.
 The aim is to empower businesses by providing tools to monitor performance, analyze data trends, and support strategic decision-making.